112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 As for the role the FFI and the Maquis played in the fight against Germany, see the statements of General Patton and General Patch, under question 77.

-101. "The French soldiers stole everything they could get their hands on.
+<div id="101"><em>101.
+"The French soldiers stole everything they could get their hands on.
 They stole our gas, jeeps, trucks, rations.
-We had to post guards over every vehicle."
+We had to post guards over every vehicle."</em></div>

 Some French soldiers certaindly did stel.
 We didn't like it.